Science and Society

 Culturally Relevant SciComm: Webinar and Workshop

-This seminar will introduce culturally relevant science communication and explore how it can be a tool for effective and inclusive communication and engagement.
+This webinar introduced culturally relevant science communication and explore how it can be a tool for effective and inclusive communication and engagement.
 The deeper dive workshop explored principles and strategies of culturally relevant science communication that participants can apply to their own science communication—from giving a public lecture, to media interviews, to engaging non-expert publics with science.

-Participate in constructive group discussions to create better figures and more effectively display your data.
+Constructive group discussions fostered the creation of better figures and more effectively displayed data.
 Participants left this series with improved skills in data visualization grounded in design theory and current best practices.
-This series will feature Francisco Guerrero and Maryam Zaringhalam.
+This series, presented by Liminal Creations, featured Francisco Guerrero and Maryam Zaringhalam